arnab-basak/LangChain-Chatbot-Ragbot/README.md

 # LangChain-Chatbot/RagBot
-Ragbot created using Langchain, groq_api and Django to converse with documents in the docs folder.
+Ragbot created using Langchain, groq_api and Django to converse with documents in the docs folder.<br />
-The docs folder needs to be added along with .env file cntaining GROQ api key.
+The docs folder needs to be added along with .env file cntaining GROQ api key.<br />
-Lchain is the venv folder
+Lchain is the venv folder.<br />
-LchainBot is the Django project
+LchainBot is the Django project.<br />
-Notebook.ipynb was created for testing logic before implementation in Django project.
+Notebook.ipynb was created for testing logic before implementation in Django project.<br />